-Classic introduction with very good examples - a standard reference in all of experimental physics [and so essentially all of physics!].
+Classic introduction with very good examples - a standard reference in all of experimental physics.

 Glen Cowan: Statistical Data Analysis

 A bit brief, but once you got the hang of statistics, this book contains much of what you will ever need, written in a useful or precise way.